alex-karpenko/http-dragonfly/README.md

 - `id`: unique (among the listener's targets) target name/ID, default is `TARGET-<url>`
 - `url`: full URL of the target
+- `tls`: the same as [listener TLS config](#listener-tls), by default listeners' config is user, but if it's defined on target level it overrides listeners' values
 - `headers`: target's headers transformations, [like request's config](#listener-headers), empty by default
 - `body`: create new body if defined, or pass original body by default
 - `timeout`: time to wait for response from the target, [like listener's config](#listener-timeout), default is `60s`